bcw222/chromium-website/site/chromium-os/fwmp/index.md

 <tr>
 <td> 0x01</td>
 <td> FWMP_DEV_DISABLE_BOOT</td>
 <td>Disable developer mode.
-If this flag is set, booting the device in developer mode will take you straight to the TONORM screen, which asks you to confirm turning developer mode off.</td>
+If this flag is set, booting the device in developer mode will take you straight to the T>
 </tr>
 <tr>
 <td> 0x02</td>